-A student who is unable to actively participate in the clinical education component of the training program for a period extending beyond that which is stated in the course instructional package, as a result of a
+A student who is unable to actively participate in the clinical education component of the training program for a period extending beyond that which is stated in the course instructional package, as a result of a major illness or unforeseen event, will have to work with their faculty to determine one of the courses of action:

-- 1. Drop the program at that point and petition for return the following year providing the program can comply with the maximum student capacity guidelines as provided by the Joint Review Committee on Education in Diagnostic Medical Sonography. - 2.
-A student who is 3/4 or more into didactic classes may petition the faculty to complete and finish that semester. - 3.
+- 1. Drop the program at that point and petition for return the following year providing the program can comply with the maximum student capacity guidelines as provided by the Joint Review Committee on Education in Radiologic Technology. - 2.
+A student who is 3/4's or more into didactic classes may petition to the faculty to complete and finish that semester. - 3.
 Should the event occur during the first semester of the program or prior to the first day of enrollment, the student must reapply for admission consideration and selection to the next available class. - a.
-If the event occurs after the first (1 st) semester: - The student will provide the program director with all available information relative to the circumstances which prohibits said student from actively participating in the clinical education component.
-Information detailing the length of time that the student will be unable to actively participate in the clinical education component will also be provided. - The program director will evaluate each student on a case-by-case basis and respond according to the aforementioned policy. - In order to facilitate re-admission into the program, any responsibility of waiver of program student capacity requirements by the JRC-DMS will be investigated and pursued on a case-by-case basis by the program director.
+If the event occurs after the first (1st) semester:

+- The student will provide the program director with all available information relative to the circumstances which prohibits said student from actively participating in the clinical education component.
+Information detailing the length of time that the student will be unable to actively participate in the clinical education component will also be provided. - The program director will evaluate each student on a case-by-case basis and respond accordingly to the aforementioned policy. - In order to facilitate re-admission into the program, any responsibility of waiver of program student capacity requirements by the JRCERT will be investigated and pursued on a case-by-case basis by the program director.

 Please note, the program cannot guarantee placement for the following year.
-Placement will depend on attrition/availability of seats, successful completion of the knowledge verification examinations and the Re-admission Policy for the Diagnostic Medical Sonography program.
+Placement will depend on attrition/availability of seats, successful completion of the knowledge verification examinations and the Readmission Policy for the Radiography program.

-Student Policy Title: Clinical education related injury/illness Procedure
+Student Policy Title: Clinical Education Related Injury/Illness Procedure